Jakebobs/deploy-vue/VuePagesTutorial/step3/text.md

 # Creating the GitHub Pages site

 There are two ways of doing this, one is to use the web interface of GitHub and enable it through the repo settings.
-We are going to do it the other way, by installing the ghpages npm package and running it's publish command.
+We are going to do it the other way, by installing the ghpages npm package and running its publish command. **Why are we doing it this way?**

 First.
 Run `npm install gh-pages`